ibm-cloud-docs/cloud-databases/howto-manage-backups.md

     "backup_id":"<BACKUP_ID>"
   }'
 ```
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required, and `BACKUP_ID` is the backup you want to restore.
 The `target` is the region where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported.
+Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region.

 ## Backups and Restoration